HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

     `publication_doi`

-1. Field names should be kept as short as possible while still naturally readable, without attempting to be fully grammatically correct.
+1. Field names should be as short as possible while still naturally readable, without attempting to be fully grammatically correct.
 They should be clear within their context.

     Example: